 “What are your middle school must-haves and favorites?”
 I hear and see this question all the time!
 Whether you’re in a new position, are looking for new items, or just have some extra money to spend, we all want to purchase the best tools.
 I’ve rounded up 10 personal and popular middle school must-haves and favorites.
-Need help with other grade levels?
-Check out this list for Prek-K and this one for elementary!

 Must-Have: Coloring Supplies

 Middle schoolers love to color.
 It’s a great tool to get students to open up and a great calming tool.
 I recommend a supply of plain paper, mandalas, and adult coloring pages with various coloring supplies.
 You can even create a booklet of coloring pages for them to use outside of your office when needed.